 3D printing involves heating bioplastic filament and then laying it down in thin layers until a new object emerges.
 UTC Library offers 3D printing to students, faculty, and staff.
 We charge $0.10/gram for each object and operate the queue on a first-come, first-served basis.
 3D printers are finicky machines and problems often occur, but we do our best to turn prints around as quickly as possible.
-Depending on demand, this usually takes anywhere from one day to one week -- and sometimes longer.
+Depending on demand and the complexity of your print, this usually takes anywhere from one day to one week -- and sometimes longer.

 - MakerBot Replicator (5th Generation)